What is autism?

 - Positive behavior support.
 This involves making environmental changes to the home or classroom in order make good behavior feel more rewarding.

-Cognitive behavioral therapy (CBT) is a type of talk therapy that can be effective autism treatment for children and adults.
+Cognitive behavioral therapy (CBT) is a type of talk therapy that can be effective in helping children and adults.
 During CBT sessions, people learn about the connections between feelings, thoughts, and behaviors.
 This may help to identify the thoughts and feelings that trigger negative behaviors.

 Social skills training (SST) is a way for people, especially children, to develop social skills.
 For some people with autism, interacting with others is very difficult.
 This can lead to many challenges over time.